 Performance is important, but progress is the fire that keeps us moving forward every day.
 Even the smallest steps bring us closer to our goals.

-During the end of the school year, our educators' minds are prone to wander and drift as we move through the daily tasks we need to accomplish.
+During the end of the school year, our minds are prone to drift as we move through the daily tasks we need to accomplish.

-Being present means staying focused and engaged in the here and now.
+Being present means staying engaged in the here and now.

 A 2016 study of 143 adults found evidence to suggest cultivating present-moment awareness could make it easier to cope not only with a single stressful event but also later stress on the same day as well as stressful events in the future.

-There is no doubt that craziness brings on multiple stressful events each day during the end of the school year.
+There is no doubt that there are multiple stressful events each day during the end of the school year.
 But being present can help us find that much-needed balance as we embrace these final weeks with our students.